cderue/Mini-Hacks/AzureAppService/README.md

-## Phase 4 : Ajouter une base de données MySQL dans une application web avec Azure App Service MySQL in-app
+## 3) Ajouter une base de données MySQL dans une application web avec Azure App Service MySQL in-app

 MySQL in-app (Preview) feature enables running MySql natively on Azure App Service platform.You don’t need to provision a database explicitly as during the creation of the web app when using this feature,  we take care of enabling it if you select “MySQL in-app(Preview)” during creation or if the feature is turned ON for existing web app.
 To understand what MySQL in-app means , I have highlighted core functionality supported with the preview release of the feature: